Kunal628-hue/kunal-demo/README.md

 # kunal-demo
-This is my git repository
+This is my git repository.
-Author is Kunal Singhi
+Author is Kunal Singhi.(PST)